charlesneimog/Awesome-Pd/docs/objects/pink~.md

 # pink~

-`pink~` is a pink noise generator, which sounds less hissy than white noise (but not as less as brown~).
-White noise has constant spectral power, but pink noise has constant power per octave and it decrease 3dB per octave.
-Like other noise objects, this is based on a pseudo random number generator algorithm.
-It has support for multuchannels.
+`pink~` generates pink noise, characterized by constant power per octave and a 3dB per octave decrease in spectral power, making it sound less harsh than white noise.
+It utilizes a pseudo-random number generator and supports multi-channel output and reproducible sequences via seeding.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `pink~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>